The singular vision of a tiny Tanzanian village became

 With generous support from the Rockefeller Foundation

-and more than 150 corporate and individual donors, we completed a comprehensive
+and several corporate and individual donors, we completed a comprehensive

 18-month, scientifically based evaluation, assessing the center’s impact on the Idweli community.
 Our overarching